 Factors Influencing Life Insurance Rates

 Several factors determine your life insurance premiums.
-They’re carefully calculated based on your age, health, lifestyle, financial background, and other factors that make up your risk profile.
+They’re carefully calculated based on your age, health, lifestyle, and financial background.
+Even height, occupation, and your criminal history can be considered along with other factors that make up your risk profile.
 The more insurers know about your risk level, the better they can price your policy.
 Understanding these factors can help you anticipate what your premiums might be and help you make informed choices.

 Check what your policy may be worth.